Hawke's Bay event postponements, cancellations: Will it include the Farmers Market?

 Ardern said the government's decision was to protect the health and economic well-being of the public.

-"This applies to non-essential events such as festivals, fairs, sporting, religious and cultural events," the Prime Minster said.
+"This applies to non-essential events such as festivals, fairs, sporting, religious and cultural events," the Prime Minister said.

 The Hastings-based Sunday Farmers Market hosts over 4500 people each weekend at Showgrounds Hawke's Bay Tomoana at this time of year, across the four open hours, according to organisers.